ualberta-smr/merganser/README.md

 ```

 2. Install required tools and packages using this script (Note that this requires sudo priveleges.
-Check the list before executing this script and adapt according to your needs to avoid changing versions of the
+Check the list before executing this script and adapt according to your needs to avoid breaking your packages)
- tools you may already have)

 ```bash
 sudo ./setup.py